dartmouth-cs98-23f/slider.fun-frontend/README.md

 #### For developer
-If setting up the environment for the first time you need to do `npm i` to download all necessary React dependencies. and then do `npm run start`
+If setting up the environment for the first time you need to do `npm i` to download all necessary React dependencies. and then do `npm run start`.
+Once downloaded, the development server can be built with `npm start`.

 ## Deployment

 This project will be hosted using AWS and it will be synced with the github repo.
-It's not currently set up yet but will most likely be using the command  `npm run deploy`
+Use the command  `npm run deploy`.

 ## Authors